Barcoding12

 Barcode TEC-IT is the top free barcode generator on Google.
 The page looks busy, but don’t be fooled.
 This is a great tool for generating barcode numbers and images that are ready for use on labels.
 It covers basically all of the common symbologies you might want to use, including UPC, EAN, CODE39, and CODE128.
 They also offer specialized options, like Pharmacode and Telepen Alpha.

 Most barcode generators require you to already have a set of numbers that you’d like to turn into barcodes.
-This page goes a step above and lets you generate a series of barcode numbers with your own prefixes and suffixes (which is something our barcode software does too).
-This is great because you might want one category of products to have “RED” as a prefix, while another category of products could use “BLUE”.
+This page goes a step further by letting you generate a series of barcode numbers with your own prefixes and suffixes, making it ideal if you need a free barcode generator with sequential numbering for internal SKUs (which is something our barcode software does too).
+This is great because you might want one product category to use “RED” as a prefix, while another could use “BLUE”.

 Barcode TEC-IT’s page also lets you download a single .zip file that contains multiple barcode images.
 This allows you to generate all of the barcodes in one sitting and download them with a single click.
 This saves a lot of time compared to other free barcode generators.